curtisblackwell/statamechanic_site/_content/page.md

 ---

 <span class="salutation">Dear Statamic Community,</span>
-Statamechanic 2 is on its way.
-The update will be commercially licensed, but available for free for a limited time.
+Statamechanic 2 Beta is ready and temporarily available for free!

-For now, please continue using Statamechanic for free.
+If you run into any snags along the way, please email me at <the@statamechanic.com> for support.

+After trying Statamechanic 2 Beta, please fill out this [survey](https://docs.google.com/spreadsheet/embeddedform?formkey=dEI4RVZfblp0bjc0eVptNHNrRllxMFE6MQ).

 <a class="signature" href="http://curtisblackwell.com"></a>

-<span class="ps">P.S.
-If you’d like to participate in the private beta for Statamechanic 2, please email <the@statamechanic.com>.</span>